fwehhhhhhh/duckmath.github.io/README.md

 - Use an edge/CDN backed host (Vercel, Cloudflare Pages, Netlify) to keep latency low for players in different regions.
 - Make sure you dont say unblocked games or games anywhere in the site, that will make goguardian block it!
-- Use a lightweight serverless function when you need to proxy auth or handle leaderboard submissions.
+- Use a lightweight serverless function when you need to   auth or handle leaderboard submissions.

 ## Security & Privacy